SilverHalf/mount-balrior/greer/mechanics.md

 ### Lesser Titans

 A defining characteristic of this encounter is the presence of the *lesser titans*: [Reeg], [Gree] and [Ereg].
-These have a profound impact on the overall structure and strategy of the fight.
+These adds have a profound impact on the overall structure and strategy of the fight.

 <div class="index-container">
     <a href="https://wiki.guildwars2.com/wiki/Reeg,_the_Blighter"